alongwithyou/ThreadPool/README.md

 # std::thread based thread pool
 A simple std::thread based thread pool with a parallel-for loop implementation.

-A simple example of how to perform STREAM benchmark scale operation in parallel:
+Example of how to perform STREAM benchmark scale operation in parallel:
 ```C++
 #include "ThreadPool.hh"